mdavezac/LaDa/sphinx-doc/source/userguide/jobfolders.rst

 files.
 And it can contain other job-folders, i.e. sub-directories.
 Once the calculations are performed, the architecture of the job-folders is reflected on
-disk: the output files from the actual calculations should be found in the subdirectory corresponding to the sub job-folder.
+disk: the output files from the actual calculations should be found in the sub-directory corresponding to the sub job-folder.

 The following describes how job-folders are created.
 The fun bits, launching jobs, collecting results, manipulating all job-folders